 Try updating Direct X by installing the most recent version available.
 This is the software the game uses to communicate with your PC, so if the installation is out-of-date or corrupt it can cause crashing.

 If you are Overclocking or Turbo Boosting a component in your computer, we strongly recommend resetting the component or components to chipset manufacturer specifications, as doing so may prevent any crashes from occurring in the future.

-If you’re using ‘Intel Turbo Booster’, please disable this feature, which is typically found in your computer's BIOS settings (contact the system or motherboard manufacturer for information regarding the BIOS and options within).
+If you’re using ‘Intel Turbo Booster’, please disable this feature, which is found in your Computer Bios settings.

 Corrupted installation of the game

 You may have a corrupted installation of the game client.
 Try uninstalling and reinstalling the game client.